 - Supervisors must monitor the limits of their competence.

-- Supervisors are strongly encouraged to make arrangements for their own consultancy and support to help them evaluate their supervision work.
+- Supervisors are strongly encouraged to arrange their consultancy and support to help them evaluate their supervision work.

-This Code of Practice is intended to give more specific information and guidance regarding the implementation of the principles embodied in the Code of Ethics for the Supervision of Therapists.
+This Code of Practice is intended to give more specific information and guidance regarding implementing the principles of the Code of Ethics for Supervisors.

-- Supervisors should inform therapists as appropriate about their own training, philosophy and theoretical approach, qualifications, and the methods they use.
+- Supervisors should inform supervisees about their training, philosophy and theoretical approach, qualifications, and the methods they use.